sergiooncode/transactions/README.md

 # Development
 - Three apps were created for this project: users, accounts and transactions.
 The reason for this is to make each app self-contained which as a beneficial side-effect makes that the models of each app can evolve independently
+- The package rest_framework_bulk was used for bulk transaction creation
 - Files are formatted using Black.

 # Considerations